RebinW/active-directory-domain-services/02-dns-configuration/04-srv-records.md

 5. Client contacts the Kerberos Key Distribution Center (KDC) on the domain controller it has connected to.
 Kerberos runs on the domain controller and listens on port 88.
 So the client requets a Keberos ticket TGT "Ticket Granting Ticket"
 6. If the provided credentials are correct, the domain controller issues the ticket.
 At this stage the client can request service tickets for other resources in the network such as application, file servers.

 Once the client discovers a domain controller, it connects to that server directly.
-The same domain controller provides Kerberos authentication services, so the client does not have to perform another DNS lookup to locate a Kerberos server/ service.
+The same domain controller provides Kerberos authentication services, so the client does not have to perform another DNS lookup to locate a Kerberos server/service.
 The reason the Kerberos SRV records exist is for:
 - cross-domain authentication
 - specific service discovery scenarios
 - older Kerberos implementations.